1. Regulation of emotion and mood¶

 -

-- Increase or decrease fear response based on past experiences and memories
+- Increase or decrease anxiety response based on past experiences and memories

-- A link is assumed between stress-related impaired hippocampus and emotional dysregulation, especially anxiety
+- A connection is assumed between stress-related impaired hippocampus and emotional dysregulation, especially anxiety7

 - Thalamus